Coastal Villas

 Topographic Nesting

-We discretized the site into a 0.5m terrain grid (14,000 points) and optimized unit placement for minimal cut volume.
-Best fit: Units 1–4 at elevation 12–18m (south terrace); Units 5–8 at 22–28m (mid-slope); Units 9–12 at 34–40m (ridge).
-Total excavation: 4,200m³ vs. 7,000m³ for traditional terracing.
+We discretized the site into a 0.5m grid (14,000 points) and optimized unit placement for minimal cut volume.
+Best result: Units 1-4 at 12-18m elevation (south terrace); Units 5-8 at 22-28m (mid-slope); Units 9-12 at 34-40m (ridge).
+Total excavation: 4,200m³ vs. 7,000m³ for conventional terracing.

 Isovist View Optimization

-For each of the 1,400 configurations, we computed the sea-facing isovist cone from the living room.
+For each of 1,400 configurations, we computed the sea-facing isovist cone from the living room.
 Constraint: ≥140° unobstructed view angle.
-Final rotations range from 12° (Unit 7) to 38° (Unit 3) off the contour tangent.
+Final unit rotations range from 12° (Unit 7) to 38° (Unit 3) off the contour tangent.

 Solar Carving